vitorghi/debezium-kinesis/README.md

 To verify if data is being streamed, use the bash script *get-records* to stream kinesis into console with: `./get-records.sh`.
 The script accepts the stream name as parameter, if argument is not provided, it runs with the stream provided in the custom localstack image.

-To run Kinesis analytics locally:
+To run Flink/Kinesis analytics locally:

+First, some steps are needed to use kinesis connector, follow this link: https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/kinesis.html

-Just run the main method inside the BasicStreamingJob java class.
+Then just run the main method inside the BasicStreamingJob java class.